trittimo/374xd/releases/README.md

 * `s`: Enable signature analysis (adds `SignatureAnalyzer` to `IAnalyzer` list)
 * `m`: Enable method-body analysis (adds `MethodBodyAnalyzer` to `IAnalyzer` list)
 ##### Key-Value Pairs
+* `config`: Path to the configuration file to use for this runtime.
 * `analyzers`: Comma seperated list of `IAnalyzer` implementations to add to the `IAnalyzer` list.
 * `lastpass`: Comma seperated list of `IAnalyzer` implementations to add to the `lastpass` `IAnalyzer` list.
 The `lastpass` list is run after all the normal `IAnalyzer` list has finished.
 * `ECI`: The location of the External Class Index XML